-Furthermore, we expect percentage bid-ask spreads to be higher for securities with higher sensitivity to information.
+Furthermore, we expect percentage bid-ask spreads to be higher for securities with better credit ratings.
+This relation is consistent with CDS bid-ask spreads resulting from asymmetric information or inventory costs.
 Credit protection is conceptually similar to a put option on the underlying firm value.
 This intuition follows from the Merton (1974) model of corporate debt in which risky debt is economically equivalent to a portfolio of risk-free debt and a short position in a put on the underlying asset, and hence, risk-free debt is equivalent to risky debt plus a long position in the put.
 Since a portfolio of a risky bond plus default insurance is also risk-free, holding credit protection is analogous to owning a put on the underlying asset.
 For firms with better credit ratings, which tend to be far from default, such puts are more sensitive to information about firm value because they are further out of the money.

-This intuition is based on the Black-Scholes formula for a European put option.
-It is straightforward to show that the magnitude of the sensitivity of the put option return to the return of the underlying asset becomes larger as the put option moves further out of the money.
+Based on the Black-Scholes formula, it is straightforward to show that the magnitude of the sensitivity of the put option return to the return of the underlying asset becomes larger as the put option moves further out of the money.
 This sensitivity is equal to the hedge ratio (or delta) of the put option multiplied by the ratio of the underlying asset price to the put option price (leverage).
 Easley et al. consider a model in which option leverage is held constant while varying option delta.
 In reality, option leverage grows more rapidly than the magnitude of delta declines as an option moves out of the money.